 - Hourly fee: When employment lawyers bill by the hour, they may do so on a sliding scale or not.
 They may charge one rate for the hours they personally spend working on your case and one rate if a paralegal or administrative assistant spends time working on your case.

-Why do Employment Lawyers in Los Angeles Charge Different Rates?
+Why do Los Angeles Employment Lawyers Charge Different Rates?

 Employment law attorneys charge different rates and fee ranges based on a number of factors.